Eponce11/Spotify-Clone/README.md

 - Adjust the volume of the music and option to mute

 ## Functionality
-- Developed with a React TypeScript front-end using Vite for efficient project building, TailwindCSS for clean and responsive UI design, Redux Toolkit for centralized state management, and RTK Query for seamless API integration with the back-end server.
+- Developed with a `React` `TypeScript` front-end using `Vite` for efficient project building, `TailwindCSS` for clean and responsive UI design, `Redux Toolkit` for centralized state management, and `RTK Query` for seamless API integration with the back-end server.
-- Integrated the Spotify API by utilizing documentation to secure authorization with access and refresh tokens, enabling users to play music, search tracks, and access essential features for seamless application usage.
+- Integrated the `Spotify API` by utilizing documentation to secure authorization with access and refresh tokens, enabling users to play music, search tracks, and access essential features.
-- Implemented an Express Node TypeScript server with PrismaORM for MySQL operations.
+- Implemented an `Express` `TypeScript` server with `PrismaORM` for` MySQL` operations.
 Designed schemas to hash and store user information, allowing users to save and manage custom music playlists in their library.
-- Implemented full CRUD protected routes using access and refresh JWTs to secure against XSS and CSRF, prohibiting access for unauthenticated or unauthorized users.
+- Implemented full CRUD protected routes using access and refresh `JWTs` to secure against XSS and CSRF, prohibiting access for unauthenticated and unauthorized users.
-- Incorporated Jest and Supertest for unit testing backend routes and functions.
-Utilized Prisma's MockDatabase feature with dependency injection to prevent test queries from affecting the main database, ensuring tests are performed on a mockdatabase.
+- Incorporated `Jest` and `Supertest` for unit testing backend routes and functions.
+Utilized `Prisma`'s `MockDatabase` feature with `dependency injection` to prevent test queries from affecting the main database, ensuring tests are performed on a `mockdatabase`.